madeleinegermaine/madeleinegermaine/README.md

 Madeleine Germaine
 =====

-This is the portfolio of Dadeleine Germaine.
+This is the portfolio website of Madeleine Germaine.

-This site was build by Jackson Couse using Jekyll, Poole, and Dbyll.
+This site was build by [Jackson Couse](http://github.com/jacksoncouse) using [Jekyll](http://jekyllrb.com/) and [Poole](https://github.com/poole/poole).